sprylab/purple-docs/source/webviews.rst

   :versionadded-android: 3.4.0
   :versionadded-ios: 3.4.0
   :versionadded-web-kiosk: 3.7.0
+  :versionchanged: Android/iOS 3.15: The issue alias is now also available, 4.0: :code:`LOCKED` issues are not returned anymore, 5.1: Added :code:`publicationId`
   :color: purple

   This method needs to be called to obtain a list of issues for a specific publication.